maxbundscherer/prototype-scala-raft/README.md

 - ... object ``Main`` for normal run.
 - ... trait ``BaseServiceTest`` for test run.

-## Scala compared to go
+## Scala compared to Go

-- Data-types in scala and go are strong, static, inferred and structural typed.
+- Data-types in Scala and Go are strong, static, inferred and structural typed.
 - Scala intends to multicore architectures and brings functional programming & object oriented programming together.
 To improve code quality, you should not mix both concepts.
-- Go intends to multicore architectures too and is an alternative to the programming language c.
+- Go intends to multicore architectures, too, and is an alternative to the programming language C.
-- Learning scala is long and sometimes quite involved, because firstly you should have be familiar with the concept of functional programming and scala has lot of complex concepts in the basic-language implemented.
+- Learning Scala is time-consuming and sometimes quite involved because of the necessity to be familiar with the concept of functional programming and the huge amounts of complex concepts in the basic-language implemented.
-- Learning go is not too long, because go is build on easy & confides concepts (for example the concept of object oriented programming).
+- Learning Go is not so time-consuming, because Go is built on easy & familiar concepts (for example the concept of object oriented programming).
-- Scala is usually running in the java-virtual-machine (JVM) and can interact with java-libraries.
-You can compile [scala native](https://github.com/scala-native/scala-native), but it is unusually.
+- Scala is usually running in the Java-virtual-machine (JVM) and can interact with Java-libraries.
+Compiling Scala [native](https://github.com/scala-native/scala-native) is possible, but unusual.
-- Go is running native (is not compiled to byte-code) and can interact with c-libraries.
+- Go is running native (is not compiled to byte-code) and can interact with C-libraries.

 ### My personal opinion:

 - Scala is more empowering and you need less code.
-- Go is faster and very effective but feels sometimes repetitive and very mechanic.
+- Go runs faster and very effective but sometimes feels repetitive and very mechanic.
-- **You cant compare both languages on the same level because the programming languages are used for different stacks.**
+- **You cannot compare both languages on the same level because the programming languages are used for different stacks.**
 - Scala is used for high-level cloud-applications (for example [Apache Spark](https://spark.apache.org/)).
 - Go is used for low-level applications to make high-level-applications possible (for example [Docker](https://www.docker.com/)).

 ## Prospects

-- This implementation is a prototype and should be not used in production.
+- This implementation is a prototype and should not be used in production.
 - You can use [akka cluster](https://doc.akka.io/docs/akka/current/cluster-usage.html) to run this implementation on network and different machines.
 You have to modify the ``RaftService`` to spawn actors in cluster.
-- Dont use java serializer in production.
-Its very slow and not secure.
-Use [protobuf](https://github.com/protocolbuffers/protobuf) instead.
+- Do not use Java serializer in production.
+It is slow and not secure.
+Use [Protobuf](https://github.com/protocolbuffers/protobuf) instead.

 ![](./docImg/logos.png)